YeyintThway13/FindingSubscribers/README.md

 # FindingSubscribers
-This is a repo for my own project to find subscriber counts for the youtube channels i like.
+This is a repo for my own project to find subscriber counts for the youtube channels I like.
 In this project I dun use any api.
-I create this only with web scraping.
+I create this only with web scraping using puppeteer(Headless Browser for chrome).

 ## Demo